PlasticRanger

 What type of glue do you use for PEX pipe?

 Unlike PVC, PEX pipes do not need glue or cement for joining.
-Instead, they can be combined with push-to-connect fittings, metal inserts, or plastic insert fittings for a watertight seal.
+Instead, they can be combined with push-to-connect fittings, metal inserts, or plastic fittings for a watertight seal.

 How long are PVC and PEX pipes in size?